Fusa Municipality

 Fusa (/no-NO-03/) is a former municipality in the old Hordaland county, Norway.
-It existed from 1856 until its dissolution in 2020.
-It was located east of the city of Bergen in the Midhordland region.
-The administrative centre of the municipality was the village of Eikelandsosen.
-Other villages in the municipality include Fusa, Holdhus, Holmefjord, Vinnes, Strandvik, and Sundvord.
-The Frank Mohn company's Fusa marine division is headquartered here, with almost 500 employees.
-On 1 January 2020, the municipality became part of the new Bjørnafjorden Municipality in Vestland county.
+The 377.84 km2 municipality existed from 1856 until its dissolution in 2020.
+The area is now part of Bjørnafjorden Municipality in the traditional district of Midhordland in Vestland county.
+The administrative centre was the village of Eikelandsosen.
+Other villages in the municipality included Fusa, Holdhus, Holmefjord, Strandvik, and Sundvor.